Sarah Hegazi: Death and legacy

-Hegazi was laid to rest in a rainbow coloured casket following a public funeral at St. John’s Dixie Cemetery on 22 June 2020.
+Hegazi was laid to rest in a rainbow coloured casket following a public funeral at St. John's Dixie Cemetery on 22 June 2020.

 Commemorative events continued after Hegazi's funeral.
 The organizers of Global Pride, an online LGBT Pride event scheduled to take place on 27 June 2020, announced that fellow Egyptian militant Ahmed Alaa will pay tribute to Hegazi.
 Like Hegazi, Alaa was jailed after Mashrou' Leila's concert in 2017 for raising the gay pride flag.
 The 2020 version of the Napoli Pride event was dedicated to the memory of Sarah Hegazi; the organizers announced that they intended the event to be a warning against compulsion, violence and closed-mindedness.
 The Arab Network for Knowledge about Human Rights released a statement on behalf of 42 regional and international queer rights organizations commemorating Sarah Hegazi by announcing a Pride Day for Lesbian and Queer Women from the Middle East and North Africa.
-Pride Istanbul convened a panel commemorating the first year anniversary after Hegazi's death.
+Pride Istanbul convened a panel commemorating the first anniversary after Hegazi's death.
 Activists in Toronto commemorated her by painting a mural of her in the gay village.
 Another commemorative mural was erected in Brighton, UK.
 A commemorative event by the Columbia Global Centers in Amman was cancelled due to government pressure.

 The Association for Women's Rights in Development (AWID) named Sarah Hegazi in their tribute to "450 feminist activists who have changed our world".

 John Greyson's 2021 experimental short documentary film International Dawn Chorus Day was created as a tribute to Hegazi and Shady Habash.
 A short documentary titled "The Sarah Hegazi Documentary" by director Nicole Teeny was a finalist of the 2022 Breaking Through the Lens jury.

-In February 2023 the Tahrir Institute for Middle East Policy announced a fellowship commemorating Hegazi.
+In February 2023, the Tahrir Institute for Middle East Policy announced a fellowship commemorating Hegazi.